link to ringley website

 Landlords face higher costs

 The cost of running a buy-to-let property is skyrocketing with a broad spectrum of higher expenses, such as stamp duties, insurance premiums, and property taxes.
-There is a possibility of higher mortgage rates, with rising interest rates adding to landlords' woes.
-Safety hazards and a lack of energy efficiency are common issues with older homes.
-Landlords must comply with safety norms and energy efficiency standards to rent such properties legitimately.
+There is a possibility of higher mortgage rates, with rising interest rates adding to renting-homes-wales-act-how-will-it-impact-landlords'>landlords' woes.
+Safety hazards and a lack of energy efficiency are common issues with older homes. renting-homes-wales-act-how-will-it-impact-landlords'>Landlords must comply with safety norms and energy efficiency standards to rent such properties legitimately.

 The impact on the lettings market

-The critical shortage of UK rental property is severely impacting tenants struggling to find another home if their landlord hikes the rent.
+The critical shortage of UK rental property is severely impacting tenants struggling to find another home if their renting-homes-wales-act-how-will-it-impact-landlords'>landlord hikes the rent.
 Unfortunately, there is no rent control in the UK, which raises the likelihood of future rent hikes.
 Running buy-to-let properties or joining the market by purchasing such properties may be profitable, as rental homes will be in high demand.
 Delay in resolving the housing crisis is a boon in disguise for investors in the PRS market.

 In conclusion

-The present situation in the UK's rental market favours investors and landlords.
+The present situation in the UK's rental market favours investors and renting-homes-wales-act-how-will-it-impact-landlords'>landlords.
 The rental property shortage is seriously affecting tenants as hundreds and thousands of people are likely to become homeless because of rent hikes and the cost-of-living crisis.
 Housing experts and campaigners are calling on the government to address the deteriorating private rental sector in the UK.

 Property Management Block Management Building Safety